shuttle1987/pyidw/README.md

 ```
 > Output: `RMSE: 1.086343`
 ---

-If you have any questions, problems or suggestion, feel free to contact me at: yahyatamim0@gmail.com
+If you run into any issues with this library please open an issue in the [issues tracker](https://github.com/shuttle1987/pyidw/issues)